 The Fatherly 2016 Guide To Giving Back is produced with the support of our friends at Johnson & Johnson.

-Whoever said, “Tis better to give than to receive” wasn’t talking to a kid with their eyes on a sweet new VR headset.
-However, you should try and teach yours that lesson and, according to the numbers, now is the best time.
-Americans donated more than $373 billion last year, the most generous year on record.
-By far, the greatest source of contributions were individuals (71 percent) and a sizeable portion of them came in December, so if you want to help outdo the 2015 total, there’s no better source than your family and no better time than the season of giving.
+Whoever said, “Tis better to give than to receive” wasn’t talking to a generous kid with their eyes on a sweet new VR headset.
+However, you should try and teach your children that lesson and, according to the numbers, now is the best time.
+Americans donated more than $373 billion to charity last year, the most generous year on record.
+By far, the greatest source of contributions were individuals (71 percent) and a sizeable portion of them came in December, so if you want to help outdo the 2015 total, there’s no better philanthropic source than your family and no better time than the season of giving.
 Even if you all know Junior is probably receiving that VR headset.

 Melinda Gates, Co-Chair of the Bill & Melinda Gates Foundation explains, “We try to raise our children … to see and understand the world around them, to respect the dignity of every person, and to think about what needs to be done to make the world more fair and equal.”
 You, too, can do that without the largest philanthropic budget in history — if you listen to a guy who advises folks you might find after the Gateses on that list.